inviqa/harness-go/docs/overriding-files.md

 1. Verify that it's in the correct place by running `ws harness prepare`.
 This should run templating and overwrite the harness version of that file with your new version.
 1. Run a full `ws install` and make sure you are happy with the changes
 1. Commit the new file override that you added in the `tools/workspace` directory, along with the `workspace.yml` change to add the overlay directory.

+> _After you have implemented your template override in your application please consider creating an issue in this harness repository so that we can avoid that override in future._